mersanuzun/lokiejs/README.md

 ```

 ### sync
 It syncs all localstorage items.
-If you want to exclude.
+If you want to exclude some keys, you can pass them with array param.

 ```javascript
 lokieJS.sync(); // Syncs all items